JuanLinn/Standard-Poors-Topological-Data-Analysis-Project/README.md

 # Standard-Poors-Topological-Data-Analysis-Project
-Something that can be made public
+Something that can be made publicly